yegor256/blog/static/code-ahead.md

 <!--more-->

+Jan 1, 2018:
+The book is almost finished,
+here is the [contents](/images/books/code-ahead/contents.pdf) of the book.
+There will be about 220 pages.
+I will select 10 reviewers in the next two weeks.

 Mar 7, 2017:
 I wrote a two-page intro to the book.
 It will be a **novel**.
 A novel about programmers, testers, managers, executives, clients, and computers.
 The